Running Interactive Scripts

 }

 Node objects in the DOM correspond to Element nodes in the browser.
 They thus have JavaScript object properties as well as HTML attributes.
 They’re easy to confuse, and to make matters worse, many DOM object properties reflect attribute values automatically.
 For example, the id property on Node objects gives read-write access to the id attribute of the underlying Element.
 This is very convenient, and avoids calling setAttribute and getAttribute all over the place.
-But this reflection only applies to certain fields; setting made-up JavaScript properties won’t create corresponding HTML attributes, nor vice-versa.
+But this reflection only applies to certain fields; setting made-up JavaScript properties won’t create corresponding HTML attributes, nor vice versa.

-Event handling
+Event Handling

 The browser executes JavaScript code as soon as it loads the web page, but that code often wants to change the page in response to user actions.

 Here’s how that works.
 Any time the user interacts with the page, the browser generates events.
 Each event has a type, like change, click, or submit, and happens at a target element.
 The addEventListener method allows JavaScript to react to those events: node.addEventListener('click', func) sets func to run every time the element corresponding to node generates a click event.
-It’s basically Tk’s bind, but in the browser.
+It’s basically Tk’s bind, but in the browser—see Figure 3.
 Let’s implement it.

 Let’s start with generating events.
 I’ll create a dispatch_event method and call it whenever an event is generated.
 That includes, first of all, any time we click in the page: